arenaoftitans/arena-of-titans/README.rst

 Configuration
 -------------

 We rely on environment files managed by Aurelia for the configuration of the application.
 They can be found in ``./aurelia_project/environments``.
-They are named like ``ENV.json`` where ``ENV`` corresponds the environment (dev, staging, prod) they relate to.
-The file used by the application is written in ``./app/environment.js`` during the transpile step.
+They are named like ``ENV.js`` where ``ENV`` corresponds the environment (dev, staging, prod) they relate to.
+We will build it to inject some configuration variable either from the environment or from CLI flags.
+The file used by the application loaded by the application is ``./config/environment.json`` and some of its values will be overridden by the config file built for the environment which is written in ``./config/environment.ENV.json`` during the ``build-config`` step.

 You can override the host and port of the api to use for any environment by creating a ``.env`` file at the root of the project.
 Put in it only the lines you need.
 A full ``.env`` file will look like: